AwalaApp/specs/rs000-core.md

 Whilst in an internal PDC:

 - The gateway MUST always be the server, and the endpoint MUST always be the client.
+- The server MUST NOT start delivering parcels until the endpoint has signalled that it is ready to receive them.
 - The endpoint MAY request a certificate from its gateway so that it can be subsequently used to issue a PDA.
 The gateway MUST fulfill the request.
 - The endpoint MAY also send PDDs to its gateway.
 The gateway MUST include all active PDDs in future CCAs.
 - The connection SHOULD remain open for as long as the two nodes are running.